- As low as $1,404/Night

 About the Area

 Downtown Charleston, a neighborhood in Charleston, is home to this apartment.
-The area's natural beauty can be seen at Isle of Palms Beach and Front Beach, while South Carolina Aquarium and Patriots Point are popular area attractions.
-Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.
+Charleston City Market and Charleston Tanger Outlets are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Waterfront Park and Riverfront Park.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.

 Special Instructions